ProgressingMann/Flask_RESTAPI_demo/README.md

 2) '/skills/reverse-skill-title' - POST :
       This endpoint requires input data in **JSON** body with key as 'skill_title'.

-3) '/get_data' - POST :
+3) '/get_data' - POST : <br>
-      This endpoint requires input data in **JSON** body with key as 'city_name'.
+      This endpoint requires input data in **JSON** body with key as 'city_name'.<br>
-      Responses :-
+      Responses :-<br>
-          a) You will get a 404 response if the JSON body won't contain the key 'city_name'.
+          a) You will get a 404 response if the JSON body won't contain the key 'city_name'.<br>
-          b) You will get a 404 response if the JSON body contains the key 'city_name' but its value (city name) is not present in the data.csv.
+          b) You will get a 404 response if the JSON body contains the key 'city_name' but its value (city name) is not present in the data.csv.<br>
-          c) You will get a 200 response with Job groups and their respective employment data if key 'city_name' is present and its value is also present in the data.csv.
+          c) You will get a 200 response with Job groups and their respective employment data if key 'city_name' is present and its value <br>
+             is also present in the data.csv.